jesusangel/wc-4b-pasat/readme.txt

 = Does this plugin work for WooCommerce 1.6? =

-No. The API changed between WooCommerce 1.6 and WooCommerce 2.x and there is only a plugin versión form WooCommerce 2.x.
-I apologize for the inconvenience.
+Yes.
+It works for both WooCommerce 1.6 and 2.x+ versions.

 = Where can I find WC-4B-PASAT documentation and user guides =